Updated: Apr 14

 Reduce or Avoid Mucus Producing Foods

 COVID-19 in it's most sinister form coats the lungs with mucus making breathing very difficult.
 You can help your body stay in a low-mucus state by avoiding certain foods.
 The biggest culprits are dairy, sugar and white flour based products.
-Most likely it is acidic foods contribute to mucus production in the body.
-If you are well and generally healthy a balanced diet would probably be enough but if you experiencing symptoms then it makes sense to immediately modify your diet to keep mucus production as low as possible.
+Most likely it is acidic foods that contribute to mucus production in the body.
+If you are well and generally enjoy a healthy diet you probably don't need to change things up too much but if you experiencing symptoms then it makes sense to immediately modify your diet to keep mucus production as low as possible.

 Here is a handy guide: